-There are fourteen community halls in the municipality at Mahlatjane, Mogodi, Lesetsi, Dithabaneng, Maijane, Mamaolo, Tooseng, Lebowakgomo Civic, Rafiri, GaSeloane Mehlareng, Hlakano, Mogoto, Moletlane, Makweng, Madikeleng, Lenting and Hweleshaneng.
-The halls are in good conditions for use as they are mostly new, except for Dithabaneng which is showing signs of cracks on its floor and walls.
+There are nineteen community halls in the municipality at Mahlatjane, Mogodi, Lesetsi, Dithabaneng, Maijane, Mamaolo, Tooseng, Lebowakgomo Civic, Rafiri, GaSeloane Mehlareng, Hlakano, Mogoto, Moletlane, Makweng, Madikeleng, Lenting, Hweleshaneng and Bolahlakgomo.
+All the municipal halls are in good conditions for use as they are mostly new, except for Dithabaneng which is showing signs of cracks on its floor and walls.